PeterGrace/pi_director/README.md

 Known issues
 ------------
-- Why did I implement all this auth stuff and not add a way to authenticate the first administrator?
-Ugh.
+- No issues so far -- report them in github and we'll take a look!

 Getting Started